MindfulDev/ideaMaker/readme.md

   * look at mongoose to create an idea schema

 ## Recent Changes
+  * added basic Web CRUD interface
+  * Made add, edit and list screens use model schema in Web CRUD interface.
+  * added ability to use search term as in api/ideas/?s=test
+  * Changed to Mongoose driver
   * 0.1.0
   * added Mongodb connection - currently using nodejs native driver
   * created beginning api router get request on \api\ideas produces json list